by Texas Homesteader ~

 Why Plant Seeds In A Milk Jug?

-A semi-transparent milk jug offers diffused natural light and moisture as well as protection from the elements for your tender seedlings.
+Growing Environment.
+A semi-transparent milk jug offers diffused natural light and moisture

-NOTE: If desired, you can just buy a *mini pop-up greenhouse to use year after year.
+NOTE: Many people just buy a *mini pop-up greenhouse to use year after year.

 If you don’t want to pay shipping, you can totally *Try Amazon Prime For FREE for 30 days.
 Then place your order & get your free shipping, etc. Keep prime for 30 days FOR FREE & try it out – streaming movies, music, free shipping – the whole 9 yards!
 If you don’t want to continue you can cancel within 30 days and pay nothing for the Amazon Prime membership trial run.